 Thirty platforms along the Cranbourne Pakenham line will be lengthened to support 37 high-capacity metropolitan trains.
 The combined package will create space for 11,000 extra passengers in peak hour.

-Community consultation has been ongoing since April, with more than 1,500 pieces of feedback informing the designs released today.
+Melbourne community consultation has been ongoing since April, with more than 1,500 pieces of feedback informing the designs including the sky rail released today.

 The next phase of consultation will begin immediately, with the project team out speaking to thousands of locals about the designs, and giving the community a say on what they want to use their new open space for.

 The Caulfield to Dandenong package will create more than 2,000 jobs and be delivered by a consortium including CPB Contractors and Lend Lease.
-Construction will begin this year, and be completed in 2018.
+Construction of the sky rail in Melbourne will begin this year, and be completed in 2018.